 - To testify on your own behalf or refuse without consequences.

 - To subpoena and call witnesses to testify on your behalf.

 Court Appearance/Plea Info

-Failure to appear may result in the filing of additional criminal charges, the issuance of arrest warrants, and the imposition of additional fines and costs.
+Failure to appear when required to may result in the filing of additional criminal charges, the issuance of an arrest warrants, and the imposition of additional fines and costs.